 1989 – Miss

 The designer for 1987 completely threw out the rule book about best practices.
-This is lazy design if I’m being critical.
+This is a lazy design if I’m being critical.
 Most disappointing of all, all the acts have been thrown together in the same sized font, which has then been centrally aligned continuously running down the page.
 Enough to make my eyes completely switch off and focus my attention on something else.
 Next!

 1993 – Miss